autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/index.md

 :::{grid-item-card} Few Shot Learning with AutoMM
   :link: few_shot_learning.html

-  How to foundation models + SVM for few shot learning.
+  How to use foundation models + SVM for few shot learning.
 :::

 :::{grid-item-card} How to use FocalLoss